Scholarship for doctoral students

 - One tabular CV and one detailed CV (essay), both signed (max.
 2 pages each)

-- Copies of your leaving certificates (A-level, bachelor, master, diploma, etc.) with individual grades (if cited) and overall grades
+- Copies of your leaving certificates (A-level, bachelor, master, diploma, etc.) with individual grades and overall grades

 - Proof of admission to a doctoral programme